Skip to content

 keys class-attribute instance-attribute

-keys = ['constprop']
+keys = ('constprop',)

 The name of the interpreter to select from dialects by order.
+First matching key will be used.

 lattice class-attribute instance-attribute